gatsbyjs/gatsby/docs/docs/unit-testing.md

   }
 ```

-This means you can now run tests by typing `npm test`.
+This means you can now run tests by typing `npm run test`.
 If you want you could
 also add a script that runs `jest --watchAll` to watch files and run tests when
 they are changed.

-Now, run `npm test` and you should immediately get an error like this:
+Now, run `npm run test` and you should immediately get an error like this:

 ```sh
  @font-face {